Robert van Koesveld

-Robert van Koesveld (born 24 January 1995) is a Dutch footballer who plays as a centre back for SVV Scheveningen in the Dutch Tweede Divisie.
+Robert van Koesveld (born 24 January 1995) is a Dutch footballer who plays as a centre-back for Quick in the Dutch Derde Divisie.

 Club career

 On 16 April 2012, Van Koesveld signed a three-year contract with Ajax, tying him down to the club until 30 June 2015.
 He made his professional debut for Jong Ajax in an Eerste Divisie match against FC Den Bosch on 29 August 2014.
 On 2 February 2015, Van Koesveld signed a contract with SC Heerenveen until the summer of 2017.
-He was sent on loan to Helmond Sport for the 2016-17 season.
+He was sent on loan to Helmond Sport for the 2016–17 season.

+After a trial with Bulgarian club Cherno More, Van Koesveld decided to join Tweede Divisie club SVV Scheveningen, thus ending his professional career.

+On 30 April 2024, Van Koesveld was announced as Derde Divisie club HV & CV Quick's new signing ahead of the 2024–25 season, marking his return to the club after sixteen years.